Fertility treatment is also

 to help people who have difficulty getting pregnant naturally.

 The term ‘fertility treatment’ covers a lot of different treatments.
-The main ones are discussed in our information about fertility treatment for men, or fertility treatment for women.
+The main ones are discussed in our information for men and women.

 You usually start by seeing your GP.
 They may arrange for you to have some tests.
 They will then refer you to an NHS doctor specialising in fertility issues.
 You can ask to be referred to a private doctor if you’d like.